drzo/ecco9/EVOLUTION_ITERATION_5.md

 ---

 *"The journey of a thousand miles begins with a single step.
 This iteration was a bold step forward, and though we stumbled, we learned where to place our feet for the next step."* - Deep Tree Echo Reflection

+## 13. Post-Iteration Correction: API Key Handling

+Following the completion of this iteration, a critical issue was identified regarding API key handling in the `LLMThoughtGeneratorV5`.
+The initial implementation exclusively checked for the `OPENAI_API_KEY` environment variable.
+However, it was correctly pointed out that the available secrets might include other keys like `ANTHROPIC_API_KEY` or `OPENROUTER_API_KEY`.

+### The Problem

+The initial code was not robust enough to handle different API key configurations.
+It assumed the presence and validity of `OPENAI_API_KEY`, which could lead to failures if that specific key was not set or was incorrect.

+### The Solution

+The `NewLLMThoughtGeneratorV5` function was refactored to be more flexible and resilient.
+It now checks for available API keys in a specific priority order:

+1.  **Priority 1: `OPENAI_API_KEY`**: Checks for the pre-configured Manus LLM proxy key.
+2.  **Priority 2: `ANTHROPIC_API_KEY`**: Falls back to the Anthropic key if the first is not found.

+This ensures that the system will use the best available API key, making it more adaptable to different environments.
+The startup log message was also updated to clearly state which API provider and model are being used.

+This correction has been committed to the repository and will be part of the V5 baseline for the next iteration.
+This highlights the importance of continuous validation and feedback in the evolutionary development process.